NSTiwari/Gemini-AR/README.md

 4. That isolated image is sent to Hyper3D Rodin v2.5 (via fal.ai), which generates a textured 3D mesh in both GLB and USDZ formats.
 5. The mesh is rendered with `model-viewer`.
 Tapping "View in your room" launches a real AR session, WebXR on Android/Chrome or AR Quick Look on iOS/Safari, so the object appears anchored in your real room as you move the phone around.

-## Stack

-- Flask (Python) backend
-- Google Gemini API for image editing and object isolation
-- Hyper3D Rodin v2.5 via fal.ai for image-to-3D generation
-- `@google/model-viewer` for rendering the mesh and launching AR
-- WebXR Device API and ARCore for the actual in-browser AR session on Android
-- Vanilla JS and CSS on the frontend, no build step or framework

-## Architecture notes

-- 3D generation runs as an asynchronous job.
-The backend submits the generation request to fal.ai and returns immediately with a job id, and the frontend polls for completion every few seconds.
-This avoids holding one long HTTP connection open for the several minutes generation can take, which mobile networks and proxies tend to kill before it finishes.
-- Uploaded and generated images are written to `static/uploads/` and `static/outputs/` for the life of the process.
-There is no database.

 ## Setup

 ```